ianholing/faceGAN_face_editor/README.md

 The objective of this research has been to create a face editor based on their segmentation.
 The idea is simple, given a photo of a face with its initial segmentation, adding, removing or modifying elements of that segmentation so that the model ends up drawing a face according to the new segmentation, trying not to lose the tone or/and the features of the face, in order to be able to add, remove or modify only those elements in the initial photo using the mask of the new segmentation and thus give a much more realistic output to the model.

+In order to match the initial features picture we use a MSE loss and a GRAM matrix to extract features along the usual discriminator of pix2pix GAN.

 ###### Example
 ![Final example](img/final_result.png)